 In your appeals, tell a story that inspires people to give and use your Core Number to ask for a specific amount.
-Share exactly what your urgent need is so donors know exactly where their money will go.
+Specifically share your urgent need so donors know exactly where their money will go.
 Be sure to give donors clear instructions on how to give and make it easy to pay through your website and by check.

-6. Plan a #GivingTuesday campaign: #GivingTuesday has morphed into the single biggest giving day of the year.
+6. Plan a #GivingTuesday campaign. #GivingTuesday has morphed into the single biggest giving day of the year.
 It only makes sense to take advantage of it!
-The key to a successful #GivingTuesday is planning.
+The key to a successful #GivingTuesday is planning and starting early.

-7. Plan warm touches for your best donors: A thank-you phone call, holiday card, thank-you video, and invitation to a special holiday reception or other event are some days you can make your donors feel valued.
-These efforts do not ask for money.
-The goal is just to make sure your donors know they are valued … because they are!
+7. Plan warm touches for your best donors.
+A thank-you phone call, holiday card, thank-you video, and invitation to a special holiday reception or other event are some ways you can make your donors feel valued.
+The goal of these efforts is not to ask for money.
+The goal is to make sure your donors know they are valued … because they are!

 If your organization is just getting started, you may be able to thank everyone in a special, personal way.
 One of our clients used to call every single donor with a personal update during the holidays.
 If you have a larger pool of donors, look for those who consistently support your organization’s work to personally reach out to.
 I know it can seem like a lot of work, but a personal phone call is powerful and will make a huge positive impact on each donor you reach.

 8. Make your email marketing sing.
-Make sure the emails you send to donors during fundraising season are filled with powerful, donor-centric messaging and the strongest photos you have.
+Make sure the emails you send to donors during fundraising season are short, punchy, and filled with powerful, donor-centric messaging along with the strongest photos you have.
 This is your opportunity to shine the spotlight on the good work your nonprofit does, not to fill your audience’s inbox with screens and screens of text (no one’s going to read that!).

 Remember to keep the emails focused on your donors and not you.
 Share the stories and program details your donors want to know about, not just what you feel like writing about.
 It’s a shift in perspective that’s very worthwhile to make!